cornwarecjp/brainfuck-macros/README.md

 name -> value mapping, where the value is a piece of code.

 A code block is evaluated in the following way:
-* Macro definitions are read.
+* Macro definitions are read and removed.
 * Any macro invocations that match macro definitions in the code block are evaluated.
 This is performed repeatedly, until there are no more matches.
 * Any variable invocations that match namespace elements are evaluated.